 Grow revenue through current and new streams

 Revenue growth is not just about selling more of the same products to the same customers.
 It is increasingly about activating new revenue streams that might be more predictable and profitable, acquiring new customers, and entering new markets.
-However, you need to know when to send what offers to whom to maximise conversion.
+However, you need to know when to send what offers to whom to maximize conversion.
 Technology can help with that.

-For example, you don’t want to send a marketing offer for a new product when the customer hasn’t heard from your service department on a pre-existing issue, or to a customer who may be behind on an invoice payment.
+For example, you don’t want to send a marketing offer for a new product when the customer hasn’t heard from your service department on a pre-existing issue, or to a customer who may be behind on invoice payment.
 On the other hand, good application of digital technologies such as artificial intelligence (AI) and machine learning can help uncover a customer’s changing buying patterns or identify “at-risk” customers.

 Simplify + streamline + automate = more efficiency

 Efficiency gains are about simplifying and streamlining complex processes, automating manual tasks, and removing redundancies.
 The average enterprise uses a whopping 976 applications.
-Vendor and system sprawl, often the result of adopting point solutions to fill immediate needs department by department, create far greater inefficiencies down the road.
+Vendor and system sprawl, often the result of adopting point solutions to fill immediate needs department by department, creates far greater inefficiencies down the road.
 Vendor consolidation is one important way in which companies can reduce these complexities, both for their IT infrastructure and their bottom line.